 The Dawn mission team at NASA’s Jet Propulsion Laboratory in Pasadena, Calif., have slowed the probe’s scheduled Aug.
 25 gravitational escape from Vesta until early September while controllers check out high friction readings from a second spacecraft reaction wheel.
 The condition is not expected to affect the second leg of its eight-year main belt asteroid mission to Ceres, or data collection at the dwarf planet.
 The difficulty, which triggered a software shutdown of the spacecraft ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA's Dawn Mission Addresses Second Reaction Wheel Loss".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA's Dawn Mission Addresses Second Reaction Wheel Loss".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.